Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-June marked the 30th anniversary of the passage of the Americans With Disabilities Act, which begins with these words: “The Congress finds that physical or mental disabilities in no way diminish a person’s right to participate fully in all aspects of society…” The ADA goes on to prohibit discrimination against people with disabilities in several key areas, including employment, transportation, public accommodations and access to government services.*
+July 26 marks the 35th anniversary of the passage of the Americans with Disabilities Act (ADA), which begins with these words: “The Congress finds that physical or mental disabilities in no way diminish a person’s right to participate fully in all aspects of society…” The ADA goes on to prohibit discrimination against people with disabilities in several key areas, including employment, transportation, public accommodations and access to government services.*

-Because older adults can develop physical or mental disabilities as they age, the ADA’s protections have been especially important for the people AARP and AARP Foundation represent.
-People with disabilities who are placed in settings that unnecessarily restrict their freedoms — such as nursing homes and other long-term care facilities — are, by definition, discriminated against because of their disabilities.
-Older people in these circumstances, who are already prone to being socially isolated, become increasingly segregated from their communities, which studies show has numerous negative health effects.
+Because older adults can develop physical or mental disabilities as they age, the ADA’s protections have been especially important for the people AARP Foundation serves.
+People with disabilities who are placed in settings that unnecessarily restrict their freedoms — frequently the case in long-term care and nursing facilities — are, by definition, discriminated against because of their disabilities.
+Older people in these circumstances, who are already prone to being socially isolated, become increasingly segregated from their communities.
+Studies show this can have numerous negative health effects.

 Of crucial significance in this regard, the Supreme Court bolstered the power of the ADA in 1999 with its landmark decision in L.C. v.
-Olmstead, finding that the unnecessary segregation of people in institutions is illegal discrimination that violates the ADA.
+Olmstead, finding that the unnecessary segregation of people who have disabilities in institutions is illegal discrimination that violates the ADA.

-A victory in this case would mean that the DC government would have to implement case management services to enable our clients to access available community-based services rather than remain stuck in nursing facilities.
-That could set an important precedent and could mean a significant improvement in quality of life for countless thousands of low-income older people with disabilities — fulfilling the ADA’s guarantee of the right “to participate fully in all aspects of society.”
+The victory means that the D.C. government has to implement case management services to enable current nursing facility residents to access available community-based services rather than remain stuck in nursing facilities.
+This could set an important precedent and could mean a significant improvement in quality of life for countless thousands of older people living with low income and with disabilities — fulfilling the ADA’s guarantee of the right “to participate fully in all aspects of society.”

-* AARP Foundation Litigation has addressed other violations of the ADA in employment, housing, and transportation.
+* AARP Foundation has addressed other violations of the ADA in employment, housing, and transportation.

 Unlock Access to AARP Members Edition